Female fertility can be defined as the ability of a woman to conceive and carry a pregnancy for 9 months, which is called full-term pregnancy.

 It is different for every adult.
 However, it depends on estrogen to a large extent, which reaches its apex around the mid- to late-20s, being in line with female fertility.
 Although some say that it is different for men and women, the truth is that both reach their sexual peak when they are most comfortable with their own sexuality.

-When do women go through menopause?
+When does a woman go through menopause?

 Menopause is the end of a woman’s fertility and usually starts around age 51, provided that it occurs naturally.
 Nevertheless, it can happen earlier, which is known as premature menopause or early menopause.
 Once it starts, it should stop completely within about 4 years, as it involves three phases: perimenopause, menopause, and postmenopause.